Superconvergence points of Hermite spectral interpolation: Introduction

 for some $C>0$ and $\alpha>0$.
 If $f$ is analytic in a region containing $\Omega$, the superconvergence points of the Chebyshev spectral interpolation were first studied in \cite{Zhang2012}.
 It was shown that the convergence rate of the first- and second-order derivatives of the Chebyshev spectral interpolation can be improved by a factor of $n$ or $n^2$ at the superconvergence points.
 The analysis was subsequently extended to the case of Jacobi spectral interpolation in \cite{Wang2014} and to spectral interpolation involving fractional derivatives in \cite{Zhao2016}, with similar superconvergence results derived.
 If $f$ is only a differentiable function on $\Omega$, however, the superconvergence analysis is much more involved.
 More specifically, it was shown in \cite{Wang2014} that the accuracy of Jacobi spectral interpolation can still be improved at the superconvergence points of analytic cases, but there is no gain in the order of convergence.
 More recently, for functions with an algebraic singularity, the superconvergence points of the Jacobi projection were studied in \cite{Wang2025b}.
 It was shown that the derivatives of the Jacobi projection superconverge at those superconvergence points when they are bounded away from the singularity.

-In this paper, we study the superconvergence points of spectral interpolation using Hermite functions at the zeros of Hermite polynomials, which we call Hermite spectral interpolation.
+In this paper, we study the superconvergence points of Hermite spectral interpolation, which uses Hermite functions and interpolates at the zeros of Hermite polynomials.
 Note that most existing superconvergence analyses focus on spectral methods on finite intervals, and very little is known about the superconvergence phenomenon of spectral methods in unbounded intervals.
 Building upon the recent studies on the convergence analysis of Hermite spectral approximation in \cite{Wang2025a}, we identify the superconvergence points of Hermite spectral interpolation, at which the derivatives can be improved by at least a factor of $n^{1/2}$, where $n$ is the degree of Hermite spectral interpolation.
 We extend the superconvergence analysis to the Hermite spectral collocation method for two ODE models and identify the superconvergence points at which the Hermite spectral collocation method converges faster for both function and derivative values.
 Further, we discuss the post-processing of the Hermite spectral collocation method based on the superconvergence analysis.
 We show that the accuracy of Hermite spectral collocation methods can be further improved using their information at the superconvergence points.

 The rest of this paper is organized as follows.
 In the next section, we recall some properties of Hermite polynomials and functions.
 In section \ref{sec:Super} we analyze the error of Hermite spectral interpolation and identify the superconvergence points for the first- and second-order derivatives.
-In section \ref{sec:HermSpecColl} we extend the analysis to Hermite spectral collocation method for two second order linear ODEs and and identify the superconvergence points at which Hermite spectral collocation method has the superconvergence properties for function as well as derivative values.
+In section \ref{sec:HermSpecColl} we extend the analysis to Hermite spectral collocation method for two second order linear ODEs with constant and variable coefficients and and identify the superconvergence points at which Hermite spectral collocation method has the superconvergence properties for function as well as derivative values.
 In section \ref{sec:Post} we extend the analysis to the post-processing of Hermite spectral collocation method.
 We conclude our results in section \ref{sec:Conclusion}.